How To Run Meta Health & Wellness Ads Without Getting Restricted

 Screenshot of Meta Events Manager showing a “Data sharing restrictions applied” warning banner, indicating that one or more domains are categorized under restricted Health & Wellness data sources.

 Meta restricts health and wellness ads for two reasons: user safety and legal liability.
 If your creative, landing page, or event data implies shame, harm, fear, a medical condition, or sexual enhancement, Meta’s systems classify it as a policy violation, even if your product is legitimate.
 Why?
-Because of PHI
+Because of Protected Health Information

-When you send a purchase event to Meta that says, "User X bought a Weight Loss Supplement," you aren't just telling Meta what they bought.
-You are inadvertently revealing who they are and what health condition they likely have (e.g., obesity, diabetes).
+When you send a purchase event to Meta that says, "User X bought a Weight Loss Supplement," you are inadvertently revealing who they are and what health condition they likely have (e.g., obesity, diabetes).

 In the eyes of the law, that transaction data is now Protected Health Information (PHI).